Non-destructive Evaluation of Concrete Foundation

-cracking and delamination was observed on the concrete foundation of a gas turbine generator, during the routine inspection.
+Cracking and delamination was observed on the concrete foundation of a gas turbine generator, during the routine inspection.
 The concrete structure sits over a mat concrete foundation and supports the generator.
-The structure is located in the Portlands Energy Centre, Toronto, ON, Canada

 FPrimeC Solutions was engaged by Portlands Energy Centre to perform non-destructive evaluation of concrete.
 The evaluation involved using Ultrasonic Pulse Velocity (UPV), and Rebound Hammer, and Half-Cell potential in order to study the condition of concrete foundation.

-Non-destructive Evaluation of Concrete Strength at OPG Darlington Nuclear
+Non-destructive Evaluation of Concrete Strength in Deck Slab

 The main objective of the assignment was to conduct non-destructive tests on a concrete slab to evaluate the compressive strength on-site.
 The structure under construction was located at the Ontario Power Generation (OPG), Darlington Nuclear site.